adastra21/adastra21.github.io/index.md

 layout: home
 ---

-Abdur Rehman is a Data Consultant with 6+ years of experience in digital analytics, business intelligence and machine learning at leading technology companies in the US.
+Abdur Rehman is a Full Stack Data Analyst with 6+ years of experience in analytics and data science at leading technology companies in the US.

-He graduated with a MS in Interdisciplinary Data Science from Duke University.
+He has a MS in Interdisciplinary Data Science from Duke University.

-Feel free to reach out with any requests.
+Feel free to reach out with requests.